DDMAAC > DDMAAC UPDATES

 Stage Left was finally able to engage a team of paid staff to advance DDMAAC's disability justice efforts, specifically Jenna Reid, Barak adé Soleil, and Sara Meurling.
-Dec 2019 update: Unfortunately, thanks to recent Alberta budget cuts, we're back down to relying on Stage Left's allied labour.
+Dec 2019 update: Unfortunately, thanks to recent budget cuts [and now also Covid] we've lost DDMAAC's paid team.

 Building Solidarity Dis/Engaged: A National Retreat

 14 members of DDMAAC's national network converged at The Banff Centre, from Aug 27 to Sept 1 to forge needed cross-cultural solidarities in DDMSTC* Arts activity Dis/Engaged represents the twelfth national DDMSTC Arts gathering of diverse advocates in Stage Left's DDMAAC network.

 Representing Multiversality: ETA II Feedback